nehal3589/GP-multilabel-arabic-hate-speech-detection/README.md

 ## Overview

-This graduation project presents a multi-label framework for Arabic hate speech detection on social media content.
+This repository presents a research-based graduation project that investigates Arabic hate speech detection using a multi-label classification framework for social media content.

-The proposed system simultaneously performs three classification tasks:
+The proposed framework simultaneously performs three classification tasks:

 * Hate Speech Detection
 * Dialect Identification
 * Topic Identification

 The framework combines textual and emoji-based features to capture both explicit and implicit forms of hate speech.
 In addition, Explainable Artificial Intelligence (XAI) techniques were incorporated to improve the interpretability and transparency of model predictions.

+This work is intended for academic and research purposes and focuses on experimentation, model development, and evaluation rather than developing a production application or web-based system.

 ---